theimowski/master-thesis/docs/section-fp-application.md

 Apart from Microsoft taking care of the language development, there exists a non-profit F# Software Foundation {{{fsharpwebsite}}} that gathers community around the language and makes its best to popularize F# among software engineers.
 F# design was influenced by a set of other languages, most notably:

-* **OCaml**, with regards to main syntactic constructs,
+* **OCaml**, with regards to main syntax constructs,
 * **Python**, by adapting the whitespace sensitivity property,
 * **Haskell**, from which it accommodated many functional features,
-* **Erlang**, in respect to the message passing model and asynchrony.
+* **Erlang**, in respect to the message passing model and asynchrony support.

 F# is statically typed and its type system is considered to be very strict (almost as Haskell).
 Just as OCaml, F# is a functional-first language, meaning that while it encourages to write code in functional style, it is not purely functional and allows also for both imperative and object-oriented constructs.
 Being built on top of .NET, it enables interoperability with all languages from this platform.
-Code written in F# is succinct and readable, making the language an attractive candidate for fast prototyping and reducing time-to-market factor.
+Code written in F# is succinct and readable, making the language an attractive candidate for fast prototyping and reducing time-to-market factor {{{fsharp2014deep}}}.

 Following are some examples of fruitful employment of F# in the industry {{{fsharpwebsite}}}: